Latte Filters

 {$date|localDate: date: medium} {* 15.
 4. 2024 *}

-If you use the filter without any parameters, it will output the date in the long format level, as explained further.
+If you use the filter without parameters, it will output the date at the long level, see below.

 The format parameter describes which time components should be displayed.
 It uses letter codes, where the number of repetitions affects the width of the output: